 The introduction of a market economy in Vietnam, a country of more than ninety million, attracted sizeable investments.
 After restoring ties, Washington and Hanoi worked for nearly five years to negotiate a bilateral trade agreement that came into force in 2001.
 The deal lifted substantial nontariff barriers [PDF] to trade, including quotas, bans, and import restrictions; lowered tariffs from an average of 40 percent to 3 percent on a variety of goods, including agricultural and animal products and electronics; and granted Vietnam conditional most-favored-nation trade status, a critical benchmark for accession to the World Trade Organization (WTO).
 After Vietnam joined the WTO in 2007, the two countries set up a forum to discuss Vietnam’s WTO commitments and additional investment and trade liberalization in the industrial, agricultural, and trade sectors.

 The Barack Obama administration led considerable efforts to conclude the Trans-Pacific Partnership (TPP), a twelve-country free trade agreement signed in 2015.
 Vietnam, which has the lowest income of all the signatories, made significant reforms to meet the standards of the trade deal, including allowing labor unions outside of the Vietnamese Communist Party and committing to further protect intellectual property and boost regulations and transparency.
 Analysts say that Vietnam was likely to be the greatest beneficiary of the pact, especially by gaining preferential access to the U.S. market.
-However, since Washington’s formal withdrawal in January 2017, the future of TPP is uncertain.
+Despite Washington’s formal withdrawal in January 2017, the TPP is moving forward as a deal among the eleven other members, and while the agreement has provisions to improve labor conditions, its likely consequences for Vietnam remain uncertain.

 Still, bilateral trade is expected to continue to thrive.
-Trade between the two countries has grown from $451 million in 1995 to around $52 billion in 2016.
+Trade in goods between the two countries has grown from $451 million in 1995 to more than $54 billion in 2017.
 The United States is the largest destination for Vietnamese goods, such as clothing, electronics, footwear, and seafood.
 For its part, Vietnam imports machinery, vehicles, and agricultural products from the United States.

 In spite of flourishing trade, the growing U.S. trade deficit with Vietnam is a potential irritant.
-The trade imbalance was Washington’s sixth largest in 2016, at an estimated $32 billion.
+The trade imbalance reached a new high in 2017, at an estimated $38 billion (compared to the United States’ $375 million deficit with China).
 Other concerns and barriers to trade [PDF] also remain, including piracy and inadequate intellectual property protections, food safety regulations, limitations to e-commerce development for foreign entities, and corruption.

 Growing Security Contacts